Passed by the Board of Directors March 20, 2016

 ARTICLE VII.
 COMMITTEES

 Section 7.1.
 Standing Committees.
-There shall be the following standing committees: Finance, Outreach, Program, Membership Exhibition, International Exhibition and Membership.
-The President, with the approval of the Board of Directors, shall appoint the Chairs of the Standing Committees,.
+There shall be the following standing committees: Finance, Outreach, Program, Diversity and Inclusion, Communication and Social Media, Grant, Exhibition, International Exhibition and Membership.
+The President, with the approval of the Board of Directors, shall appoint the Chairs of the Standing Committees.
 With the exception of the Executive Committee (if one exists) persons who are not Directors are eligible to serve as committee chairs.
 The Board is authorized in its discretion to approve reimbursement for travel and actual expenses necessarily incurred by members of committees in attending committee meetings and in performing other official duties as such.